dmcgrouther/PokeAPI/readme.md

 When creating this SDK I wanted to make it so the developer can get working as soon as possible and make API calls seamlessly.

 While working on this project I wanted to make sure to keep it simple and readable for other developers to use.
+I chose Python because Python is regarded as the easiest programming language to pick up and read.

 #### Notes: